HaSYxD/42-Project-Creator/README.md

 Currently you can use: -lft -lftprintf -lmlx_Linux

 If you wich to use your own library you can find the installed script in /home/user/.project_creator/.
 Inside the "blank_project" you can replace the libraries that are inside the LIB folder with your own.
 They MUST have the same name or the script wont work.

+# Updates
+If a new commit as been done and you want to update the script, you can just copy what's in the rescources folder inside /home/user/.project_creator/.
+A script for updates while come in the future.